-Many women that make the decision to undergo breast augmentation surgery wish to achieve a dramatic enhancement in bust size.
+Many women that decide to undergo breast augmentation surgery wish to achieve a dramatic enhancement in bust size.
 In many cases, patients want to achieve a size D cup size after breast augmentation.
 We have helped many patients achieve their cosmetic goals, producing beautiful breast augmentation outcomes.
 When it comes to reaching a size D cup size, there are some factors to consider.

 Implant Sizes Do Not Correspond to Cup Sizes

 First, patients should know that breast implant sizes are measured in cubic centimeters.
 This measurement does not correspond directly to bra sizes.

-Second, the amount of the patient’s existing breast tissue will play a role in the breast augmentation outcome.
+Second, the patient’s existing breast tissue will play a role in the breast augmentation outcome.
 For example, if a patient already has a substantial amount of breast tissue, a smaller breast implant can be used to achieve a larger cup size.
 For a patient with a minimal amount of natural breast tissue, a larger breast implant would be required to achieve a similar size as the patient with existing breast tissue.

 Third, bra cup sizes vary by manufacturer.
-For example, a D-cup size in Victoria’s Secret bra may be different than your cup size in a Maidenform bra.
+For example, a D-cup size in Victoria’s Secret bra may differ from your cup size in a Maidenform bra.
 Therefore, when describing your cosmetic goals to your surgeon, using a bra cup size is not the most descriptive option.
-Instead of saying what bra size you would like to be, you may want to bring in photos of women who have the breast size that you desire.
-We can also have you try on breast implant samples to help you determine the appropriate size for your surgery.
+Instead of saying what bra size you would like to be, you may want to bring in photos of women who have the breast size you desire.
+We can also have you try on breast implant samples to determine the appropriate size for your surgery.

 Finally, the profile of the implant will also play a role in the appearance of the breasts.
-The profile of an implant refers to its base width or the amount of forwarding projection it will have.
+The implant profile refers to its base width or the amount of forwarding projection it will have.
 For example, a high profile implant will project out further from the chest wall than a low profile implant.